 The K factor and the Glokal strategy

-In an increasingly “globalized” world, the “local effect” is becoming an essential factor in determining competitiveness.
-The emergence of new players, the growing protagonism of new spaces, the “globalization” of the value chains, the “paradoxes of internationalization” with contradictory demands in internationalization and local commitment (employment, wealth, welfare, resources, decision centres, intellectual property and technology, etc.) are leading us towards new business, territorial and government strategies.
+In an increasingly “globalized” world, the “local effect” is increasingly becoming an essential factor in determining competitiveness.
+The emergence of new players, the growing prominence of new spaces, the “globalization” of value chains, the “paradoxes of internationalization” with contradictory demands in internationalization and local stakes (employment, wealth, welfare, own resources, decision-making centers, intellectual and technological property…) lead us to new business, territorial and government strategies.

-The obligatory demand of any “base area” requires a number of factors which every region must be able to offer its companies and citizens.
-The answers to competitiveness and welfare require the presence of the “K” factor in all the essential elements of the strategy.
+The demand of any “base area” requires a series of factors that every region must offer to its companies and citizens.
+The answers to competitiveness and wellbeing require the presence of the “K” factor in all the essential elements of the strategy.

 Making a “mnemonic” use of English, the K that we incorporate must be present in all those essential elements that have to be integrated, in a cohesive way, in the base area in which the activity is developed.
 This glokalization requires multiple elements that make possible the real success in terms of competitiveness and wellbeing, of the companies and of the territory in course.